-Purchasing a truck is straightforward.
-You make the initial down-payment and then pay monthly until the truck is yours.
+New owner-operators have two options to handle the acquisition of their truck and trailer.
+They can choose to purchase them or they can lease them.
+Buying a truck is straightforward.
+You make the initial down payment and then pay monthly until the truck is yours.

-Leasing a truck can be a little more complex.
+Leasing a truck can be more complex.
 A lease is structured almost like a rental, in which you can use the truck in exchange for a monthly payment.
 At the end of the lease period, you either return the truck or purchase it.
-Often, the purchase price is defined in advance and is known as the “residual value.”
+The purchase price is often defined in advance and known as the “residual value.”

 Some leases are structured so that the residual value at the end of the term is a small amount – making the final purchase easy.
 This structure provides the option of lease-to-own.

 Note that Commercial Capital LLC does not provide financing to purchase trucks.

 c) Is it better to lease or buy?